 As with all factory tours, it was basically a commercial.
 But if there’s one place where I don’t mind commercials, it’s on a factory tour.
 It started with a video that gave the history of the company.
 Two young guys in the 60’s started picking local herbs and selling them in burlap bags.
 They called them “herbal infusions,” since they didn’t contain any actual tea.
 Business didn’t go well, so they changed the meaning of the word “tea” to include any herbs you dunk in hot water.
 Once they began selling their stuff as “herbal tea,” things took off.
 Today, 80% of Celestial Seasonings teas don’t include any tea.

 It was a Saturday, so the factory wasn’t going.
 We all got hair nets as we entered the production area—I thought it was kinda funny that I had to wear one.
 We weren’t allowed to take photos in the factory.

 The tour was mostly about smells.
 The peppermint room was particularly pungent.
-It has to be kept in a separate room or all their teas would be mint teas.
+That “tea” has to be kept in a separate room or all their teas would be mint teas.

-This is how the cashier in the gift shop put Allen in Sally’s bag.
+This is how the cashier in the gift shop put Allen in our bag.